OGC

 Add OGC WMS layers

-When you add an OGC WMS layer to a map in Map Viewer or in Map Viewer Classic, you can choose to add all the layers in the service or select the layers you want to add.
+When you add an OGC WMS layer to a map in Map Viewer or in Map Viewer Classic, you can choose to add all the layers in the service or select the layers to add.
 If you add all the layers in the service, all the layers are added to the map, but only the first layer is displayed.
 To turn on the other layers, click the Contents button, click the OGC WMS layer name, and check the boxes next to the layers you want to appear in the map.
-You can also control which layers in your OGC WMS service appear on the map by choosing the layers you want when adding the OGC WMS as an item or updating the item.
+You can also control which layers in the OGC WMS service appear on the map by choosing the layers you want when adding the OGC WMS as an item or updating the item.

 When you add an OGC WMS layer to a map, you can specify custom parameters to append to requests made to the WMS.
 For example, if your WMS layer supports styles, styles can be used as a custom parameter for layer requests.
 If an access key is required, the key can be configured as a custom parameter for all requests made to the WMS.
 Custom parameters are applied to all layers that you specify to be added to the map.
 To append different custom parameters to specific layers only, you must add those layers separately.

-By default, when you add an OGC WMS layer as a basemap, the first 10 layers in the service are added and all 10 layers are visible.
+By default, when you add an OGC WMS layer to the map as a basemap, the first 10 layers in the service are added and all 10 layers are visible.
 You can select different layers in the WMS service to add to the basemap when you add the WMS to the map or if you add the WMS as an operational layer and move it to the basemap.

 Add OGC WMTS layers